MicrosoftDocs/azure-docs/articles/cognitive-services/text-analytics/quickstarts/java.md

 ## Extract key phrases

-The Key Phrase Extraction API extracts key-phrases from a text document, using the [Key Phrases method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c6).
-Key phrase extraction is used to quickly identify the main points of a document or text.
-The following example extracts key phrases for both English and Spanish documents.
+The Key Phrase Extraction API extracts key-phrases from a text document, using the [Key Phrases method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-V2-1-Preview/operations/56f30ceeeda5650db055a3c6).
+The following example extracts Key phrases for both English and Spanish documents.

 1. Create a new Java project in your favorite IDE (or new folder on your desktop).
 Create a class in it called `GetKeyPhrases.java`.
 1. Add the code provided below to your class.